Immunotherapy and cancer treatment

 How AI Will Complete the Journey

 Cancer isn't an invader from outside.
-Cancer is us—our own cells that have gone rogue, broken free from the biological rules that keep our bodies in harmony.
-This fundamental truth makes cancer both devastatingly personal and maddeningly complex to treat.
+Cancer is us, our own cells that have gone rogue, broken free from the biological rules that keep our bodies in harmony.
+This is at the heart of why cancer is so hard to cure: it isn't a foreign threat medicine can simply target and destroy, it's our own biology turned against itself.

-What we call "cancer" is the exception to this rule—when a rogue cell not only survives but learns to hide from the immune system, multiply unchecked, and eventually overwhelm the body's defenses.
+What we call "cancer" is the exception to this rule, when a rogue cell not only survives but learns to hide from the immune system, multiply unchecked, and eventually overwhelm the body's defenses.
 It's a breakdown in the exquisite surveillance system that normally keeps us healthy.
-Understanding this helps us see why the cure for cancer won't come from brute force, but from precision.
+Understanding this helps us see why personalized cancer treatment, not brute force, is the only path forward.

 Every Cancer Has a Unique Fingerprint